What is a certified 3D printing process and why does it matter?

 Example of a certified metal material manufacturer: Rosswag Engineering

 Rosswag Engineering specializes in additive manufacturing using metal 3D printing/selective laser melting (SLM) in a holistic and in-house process chain.
 This enables the efficient and economical production of functionally optimized metal components.

 Rosswag Engineering was certified via the TÜV SÜD certification process.
 Experts conducted an extensive on-site audit by studying the processes applied to the manufacturing, testing, and qualification of metal powder at Rosswag Engineering.

 Example of a certified metal 3D printer manufacturer: EOS

-EOS is ISO 9001 certified for the development, qualification and qualification of metal materials.
+EOS is ISO 9001 certified for the development and qualification of metal materials.
 EOS is also certified ISO 13485 for the manufacturing of medical products.

 Example of a certified 3D printing manufacturing service: Precision ADM

 ADM is a subcontract precision engineering company serving a range of key industry sectors, such as Aerospace, Defence, Oil & Gas, Hydraulics, medical and Commercial.